pghvlaans/sbotools/man-md/sbocheck.1.md

 **-n\|\--nopull**

 Check for updated SlackBuilds without updating the SlackBuilds tree.
+The **\--nopull** flag can be used without root privileges, but no log is kept.

 **-h\|\--help**